urbanpiper-admin/ios-sdk/README.md

 <a name="user"></a>
 ## User

-When an user log's in, the user's details are store in the SDK, the `User` object stored by the SDK can be retrived by calling the `getUser()` method on the `sharedInstance()` of the UrbanPiper SDK.
+When an user log's in, the user's details are stored in the SDK, the `User` object stored by the SDK can be retrived by calling the `getUser()` method on the `sharedInstance()` of the UrbanPiper SDK.

 ```swift